Fall Dog Safety Tips

 School Is Back In Session

-The kids are back in school; which means that the dog might actually eat their homework!
-More seriously, choking hazards, including glue sticks, pencils, erasers and markers, may be scattered around the house.
-Tuck school supplies in backpacks or away from your dog's reach.
+The kids are officially back in school; which means that the dog might actually eat homework!
+More seriously, choking hazards, including glue sticks, pencils, erasers and markers, and sharp objects like scissors and rulers may be scattered around the house.
+Tuck school supplies in backpacks or away from dog's reach to avoid mishaps.

-Halloween is a fun time of the year to play dress up with your dog.
-However, make sure the clothing is loose-fitting and will not create a stressful situation for your pup.
-If your dog gets nervous around large groups, leave your puppy at home away from people, or placed in an outdoor dog enclosure until your Halloween party is over.
-Lastly, make sure Halloween candy is away from your dog - remember, chocolate makes dogs very sick; and the wrappers can be choking hazards!
+A spooky holiday is around the corner!
+Halloween is a fun time of the year to play dress up with a dog.
+However, make sure dog Halloween costumes are loose-fitting and will not create a stressful situation for pets.
+If the dog gets nervous around large groups, leave the puppy at home away from people, or secured outside in the fenced in yard until the Halloween party is over.
+Lastly, make sure Halloween candy is away from dogs - remember, chocolate makes dogs very sick; and the aluminum wrappers can be choking hazards!

 Tick Season Isn't Over

-Ticks are a year-long problem across the United States; and they are still active in the fall season.
+Ticks are a year-long problem across the United States; and they are still active in the fall season thanks to wildlife movement.
 As we know, ticks carry tick-borne illnesses, such as Lyme Disease; and both dogs and humans are at risk for tick diseases.

 Hiking and camping are popular fall-time activities, as the temperatures drop; but hiking trails and forests are where ticks like to wander.
-Tick Removal Tools are valuable for tick disease prevention; and it's important to learn how to remove a tick from your dog.
+Tick Removal Tools are valuable for tick disease prevention; and it's important to learn how to remove a tick from dogs.

 Autumn marks the transition between Summer and Winter.
 This means that temperatures will start in the 60s - 70s degrees Fahrenheit and drop to the 30s - 40s.
-Make sure your dog has plenty of fresh water and shelter to seek warmth.
-If snow falls early, don't leave your dog out in the cold for long periods to avoid damage to the dog's foot pads.
+Make sure dogs have plenty of fresh water and shelter to seek warmth.
+If snow falls early, don't leave dogs out in the cold for long periods to avoid damage to the dog's foot pads.